NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cat Nap.md

+**Frequency** once per hour

+* * *

-You can briefly sleep to regain your energy quickly.
-Once per hour, by sleeping for 10 minutes, you can gain temporary Hit Points equal to your level that last for 10 minutes.
+You can regain your energy quickly with a brief nap.
+You sleep for 10 minutes, after which you gain temporary Hit Points equal to your level that last for 1 hour.

 [[Feat_Feature Effects/Effect_ Cat Nap|Effect: Cat Nap]]

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*